Have you ever wondered why you can no longer remain anonymous?

-Maintaining one’s privacy is becoming increasingly difficult in today’s hyper-connected society and along with it the idea to remain anonymous.
-Isn’t it time we give up on the concept?
+Maintaining one’s privacy is becoming increasingly difficult in today’s hyper-connected society and with it, the idea of remaining anonymous.
+Isn’t it time we gave up on the concept?

 We stopped caring because of the internet.

-Anonymity, Greek for “no name,” is a psychological phenomenon unique to humans: it is the idea that we all have identities to show to the world, but that we may turn those identities off and work in complete obscurity under specific conditions to remain anonymous.
+Anonymity, Greek for “no name,” is a psychological phenomenon unique to humans.
+It is the idea that we all have identities to show the world but may turn those identities off and work in complete obscurity under specific conditions to remain anonymous.

 “To traverse the social world of family, friends, peers, and coworkers, we need a public self,” says John Suler, a psychology professor at Rider University in New Jersey and author of The Psychology of Cyberspace.

-“However, we also require a private self — an interior space where we may dwell on our thoughts and feelings without being influenced by others, where we can simply be with our psyche.”
+“However, we also require a private self, an interior space where we may dwell on our thoughts and feelings without being influenced by others, where we can be with our psyche.”
 Both have an impact on our identity.
 Our well-being can easily be jeopardized if we don’t have one or the other.”

 Being anonymous allows us to explore new things and express ourselves without fear of criticism.
 Researchers from Carnegie Mellon University in Pennsylvania published a study in 2013 that included in-depth interviews with dozens of internet users across four continents.